 Operators are a method of packaging, deploying and managing a Kubernetes application.
 For more information, see Operator pattern.

 The Istio component that programs the Envoy proxies, responsible for service discovery, load balancing, and routing.

-A Pod is a group of one or more containers (such as Docker containers), with shared storage/network, and a specification for how to run the containers.
-A pod is the smallest deployable unit of computing in Kubernetes.
+A Pod is a group of one or more containers (such as Docker containers), with shared storage and network, and a specification for how to run the containers.
+Pods are the workload instances in a Kubernetes deployment of Istio.

 - Routing Rules

 Routing rules, which you configure in a virtual service, define the paths that requests follow within the service mesh.
 With routing rules, you can define conditions to route traffic addressed to the virtual service’s host to specific destination workloads.
 Routing rules let you set up complex traffic routing scenarios.